vmware/photon/content/en/docs-v3/administration-guide/managing-packages-with-tdnf/adding-the-dev-repository.md

 Perform th following steps:

-1. On your Photon OS machine, run the following command as root to create a repository configuration file named `photon-dev.repo`, place it in `/etc/yum.repos.d`, and concatenate the repository information into the file:
+1. On your Photon OS machine, run the following command as root to create a repository configuration file named `photon-dev.repo`, place it in `/etc/yum.repos.d`, and concatenate the repository information into the file.
 ```
 cat > /etc/yum.repos.d/photon-dev.repo << "EOF"
     [photon-dev]